UWC2-PYTHON/ProgrammingInPython/source/modules/BasicPython.rst

 There are several exceptions that you are likely to see a lot of:

 * ``NameError``: indicates that you have tried to use a symbol that is not bound to a value.
 * ``TypeError``: indicates that you have tried to use the wrong kind of object for an operation.
 * ``SyntaxError``: indicates that you have mis-typed something.

-* ``AttributeError``: indicates that you have tried to access an attribute or method that an object does not have (this often means you have a different type of object than you expect)
+* ``AttributeError``: indicates that you have tried to access an attribute or method that an object does not have.
+(This often means you have a different type of object than you expect.)

 Functions
 ---------